Many indie hackers I talk to (or hear on podcasts) struggle to find good marketing channels for their businesses.

 In certain categories, a handful of products become the “darlings” for that group.
 How do you become the “darling?”

-For example, my personal brand (blog, podcast interviews, Twitter, email newsletter, YouTube) still drives many leads for Transistor.
+Over at Transistor, my personal brand (blog, podcast interviews, Twitter, email newsletter, YouTube) still drives many of our leads.

 But we've also invested heavily in our company blog, YouTube channel, and email newsletter.